 Figure 13: Residential GHGs Avoided Through Xcel Energy Renewable Programs In the commercial sector, the GHG impact of these renewable energy program subscriptions has declined over the last three years (Figure 14).
-To meet its goals, the Town will focus on increasing Windsource® subscriptions, as well as meeting directly with businesses who have large rooftops to promote net-metered rooftop solar at a larger scale.
+To meet its goals, the Town will focus on increasing Windsource® subscriptions, as well as meeting directly with businesses that have large rooftops - to promote net-metered rooftop solar at a larger scale.

 Figure 14: Commercial GHGs Avoided Through Xcel Energy Renewable Programs Municipal facilities will lead the way, when possible, by subscribing to Windsource® and proposing net-metered rooftop solar.
-In the past three years, emissions avoided from the town's municipal RenewableConnect subscriptions have decreased, demonstrating the need for participation in other renewable energy opportunities (Figure 15).
+In the past three years, emissions avoided from the town's municipal RenewableConnect subscriptions have decreased (Figure 15).
+In order to counteract this decrease, Frisco will need to invest in other renewable energy programs.